 Fifth, parents are part of the loop.
 When a parent can see, at a glance, that their child has three overdue assignments and a dropping average, conversations at home change.
 Not surveillance, just a simple weekly picture that keeps everyone pulling in the same direction.

 None of this is revolutionary, and that's the point.
-Real papers, fast feedback, early warning, ready-made content, and parents in the loop.
-SuperExams exists to make those five things the default for a school, so a department can run this playbook without extra admin.
+Real exam practice, fast feedback, early warning, and parents in the loop.
+SuperExams exists to make those things the default for a school, so a department can run this playbook without extra admin.
 If that's the kind of exam prep you want for your students, we'd love to show you how it works.